*As an Amazon Associate, I earn from qualifying purchases on some products listed on this website.*

 – hydrates & moisturizes skin after use

-– *TIP* some stores that carry this product may have small sample bottles.
-Also some hospital’s dermatology appointment may also have free samples.
-As for a few so you can test it out over a few days.
+*TIP* some stores or dermatogist clinics that carry this product may have free small samples for you to try.
+Ask for a few so you can test it out over a few days.

-– *NOTE* doesn’t lather at all and may feel like its not cleaning the skin
+*NOTE* doesn’t lather at all and may feel like its not cleaning the skin.
+But it works.

 – soothes and calms TSW & chronic eczema.

 – use it as a toner daily. pat it in to the skin.